reTHINK-project/dev-java-hyperty/docs/CRM/readme.md

 **logic**

-For all `online` events received it checks if the CGUID is associated to any agent and forwards to it pending tickets.
-Execute funtion `ticketAccepted` for 200 ok accepting messages.
+For all `online` events received it checks if the CGUID is associated to any agent and if yes:

+1- forwards to it pending tickets and executes funtion `ticketAccepted` for 200 ok accepting messages.

+2- check if there is any pending cancel in the `pendingCancels` collection and if yes forwards to it pending cancels.
+In case a 200 Ok response is received it is removed from the collection.

 ### unregistration of Agents